Question: What Are Small Cell Lung Cancer Survival Rates?

 - Complications of lung cancer – Complications such as blood clots can lower lung cancer survival.

 - An increased level of the substances lactate dehydrogenase (LDH) or alkaline phosphatase, or a low level of sodium in your blood, is associated with poorer survival.

 - Smoking - Continued smoking after a diagnosis of small cell lung cancer likely lowers survival.

-Small Cell Lung Cancer Survival Rates – The StatisticsWhen looking at survival rates, it is important to keep in mind that not only do these numbers vary between different people, but they are statistics that are often a few years old.
-For example, the most recent statistics we have about small cell lung cancer survival rates are from 2007.
-With advances in treatment, statistics may not be the same as they were when newer treatments were unavailable.
-Over the past several years, survival rates have improved with the use of radiation therapy and prophylactic cranial irradiation (PCI).
+Small Cell Lung Cancer Survival Rates – The StatisticsWhen looking at survival rates, it's important to keep in mind that these numbers are an "average: and can vary among individual people, Over the past several years, survival rates have improved with the use of radiation therapy and prophylactic cranial irradiation (PCI).

 There's one last thing that is very important to keep in mind.
 While small cell lung cancer is not usually curable, it is treatable.
 These treatments may not only improve survival, but help with the symptoms of lung cancer as well.
 Several treatments are currently being evaluated in clinical trials, and offer hope that small cell lung cancer survival will improve in the future.